 If you aren't making your own smoothies you could risk sipping on something that is loaded with sugar.
 Even though they may be primarily fruit or vegetable based, many pre packaged smoothies will have added sugar and nasty ingredients to give them a better flavour.
 Some smoothies can even be over 600 calories per serving and you tend to drink more because you think that it is good for you.
 My tip is to make your smoothies at home and use natural sweeteners such as fruit.
-Don't forget to throw in a handful of greens such as spinach, you won't taste it but the nutritional value is awesome!
+Don't forget to throw in a handful of greens such as spinach for a truly healthy green smoothie!

 We know oats are good for us but eating the flavoured instant oatmeal isn't the same as eating a bowl of whole rolled or steel cut oats.
 Unfortunately the flavoured ones are filled with sugar and sodium, not to mention artificial flavours and other additives.
 Added sugar is a no-no, especially at breakfast time when your body is craving vital fuel to keep you going for the rest of the day.
 If you want to "sweeten" your oatmeal add greek yoghurt and cut up fruits to steel cut or whole rolled oats.
 I love making overnight oats as they are super easy and delicious.